hydrobeam/website/content/tech/emacs_setup.md

 I'll defer to the [`emacs-tree-sitter`](https://emacs-tree-sitter.github.io/) package for an explanation.
 Essentially, Tree-sitter introduces more performant and robust syntax highlighting which gives you more control over the buffer.
 Not all languages currently have support for tree-sitter parsing (refer to the module docs for more info).
-When it's available, you'll definitely want to use it.
+However, you'll definitely want to use it when available.

 To enable Tree-sitter support for a language, just add the `+tree-sitter` flag to the module.